Tom Wilhelmsen (baseball): Milwaukee Brewers

 On June 22, 2017, Wilhelmsen signed a minor league contract with the Milwaukee Brewers.
 He was released on August 5.

 San Diego Padres

 On February 5, 2018, Wilhelmsen signed a minor league contract with the San Diego Padres.
 He was released on March 19.

 St. Paul Saints

 On May 2, 2018, Wilhelmsen signed with the St. Paul Saints of the independent American Association of Independent Professional Baseball.
 He made 18 appearances for the Saints, compiling an 0-1 record and 2.89 ERA with 14 strikeouts and seven saves over 18 2/3 innings of relief.

 Toros de Tijuana

 On July 3, 2018, Wilhelmsen signed with the Toros de Tijuana of the Mexican League.
-He made 15 appearances (14 starts) for the Toros, he compiled an 0-1 record and 3.86 ERA with 11 strikeouts and eight saves across 14 innings of relief.
+He made 15 appearances (13 games finished) for the Toros, he compiled an 0-1 record and 3.86 ERA with 11 strikeouts and eight saves across 14 innings of relief.
 Wilhelmsen was released by Tijuana on August 18.

 Wilhelmsen announced his retirement on December 10, 2018.